 The good news is it’s easy to avoid having more than 50% of your index consist of deleted documents; do not optimize.
-We’ll talk about what it is about optimize (aka forceMerge) that can allow more than 50% of the index to consist of deleted documents later.
+We’ll talk about how optimize (aka forceMerge) can allow more than 50% of the index to consist of deleted documents later.

 The bad news is there’s no configuration setting as of Solr 7.0.1 that will guarantee that no more than 50% of your index consists of deleted documents.
-This topic is under active discussion on the Apache JIRA list at LUCENE-7976.
+You can read about this discussion and the fix Apache JIRA list at LUCENE-7976.

 Lucene has a “write once” policy with respect to segments.
 Whenever a “hard commit” happens, the current segment is closed and a new one opened.
 That segment is never written to again .
 So say a segment contains 10,000 documents.
 Once that segment is closed, that segment will always contain 10,000 documents, even if some are marked as deleted.

 This can’t go on forever.
 You’d run out of file handles if nothing else.